Bobby McCain: 2020

 In the 2020 season, McCain played in all 16 regular season games, of which he started 15.
 He finished with 46 total tackles, one interception, and five passes defended.
 McCain was released by the Dolphins on May 6, 2021.

 Washington Football Team / Commanders

 McCain signed a one-year contract with the Washington Football Team on May 17, 2021.
 McCain recorded his first interception of the season against Kansas City Chiefs quarterback Patrick Mahomes in Week 6.
 In the Week 10 win over the Tampa Bay Buccaneers, McCain intercepted Tom Brady in the first half of the game.
 He recorded two interceptions against New York Giants quarterback Jake Fromm in the final game of the season and returned one of them for his first career touchdown.
+In the 2021 season, McCain appeared in 17 games and started 16.
+He finished with 63 total tackles, four interceptions, and nine passes defended.

 McCain re-signed with the team on a two-year, $11 million contract on March 17, 2022.
 McCain would play slot cornerback later in the season.
+In the 2022 season, McCain appeared in all 17 games and started 16.
+He finished with 76 total tackles, five passes defended, and one forced fumble.
 He was released on February 27, 2023.

+New York Giants

+On March 23, 2023, McCain signed a one-year contract with the Giants.
+He was waived on December 17, 2023.

+Minnesota Vikings

+On July 29, 2024, McCain signed with the Minnesota Vikings.
+He was released on August 27, and re-signed to the practice squad.